dodosaurus/endurance-legends/README.md

 - [ ] change data for table, change columns

 Responsivity:
-- [ ] implement carousel with 2 cards per turn for medium screens
 - [ ] mobile screen enhancments - collection and not owned card placeholders, navbar and its offset from right

 Landing page: